TheDataStation/ver/view_distillation/README.md

 If `remove_contained_views` is `True`, it will find all views that are contained in some larger view and remove them.

-If `union_complementary_views` is `True`, it will find all pair of views that are complementary with each other without any contradictions, union each pair of views and materialize the new view in the input directory.
+If `union_complementary_views` is `True`, it will union each pair of complementary views that *do not have any contradictions with any other views on any key*, and materialize the new view in the input directory.
 The complementary views used to union are removed.

 This API will return the list of views left after distillation.